ices-eg/wg_WGEEL/Misc/data_call_2025/LV_JD_done.md

 * 305 and 1240 new values updated in the fish and metric tables
 * 77 and 462 new values inserted in the fish and metric tables
 * RE-RAN UPDATE: 21 and 81 new values updated in the fish and metric tables
+* RE-RAN UPDATE 2nd time after issue with capping to 83 rows was found: 305 and 1240 new values updated in the fish and metric tables

 ## Annex 4
 * 2 new values inserted in the database